AwesomeLawson/local-tiktok/README.md

   - Open Notepad or any text editor and paste these HTML contents for use later.
   - Back in your browser close developer tools by using the "x" in the upper right or pressing F12 again.
   - Pat yourself on the back because it all gets easier from here.

+### **Sign up for a RapidAPI Hub TikTok API Key**
+  - Follow the instructions here: https://rapidapi.com/elisbushaj2/api/tiktok-video-downloader-api
+  - When you see the API key in the test application copy it to Notepad or a text editor and save it for later.

 ### **Dependencies**